learn-co-curriculum/devops-m3-aggregate-grouping/README.md

-# Aggregate Functions and Grouping
+# Aggregate Functions and Grouping Code-Along

 ## Learning Goals

-- Use aggregate functions `count`, `sum`, `min`, `max`, and `average`.
+- Use aggregate functions `COUNT`, `SUM`, `MIN`, `MAX`, and `AVG`.
 - Use the `GROUP BY` clause to group rows with the same value in one or more columns.
 - Use the `HAVING` clause to select a subset of grouped rows matching a predicate.

 ## Introduction